 Highland cows are icons of Scotland.
 Often called hairy coos, their heritage stretches back to the days of the clans.
 Highland cattle are fairly widespread and here are a few suggestions about where you can see them, as well as some background information you’ll enjoy.

 What’s off the Beaten Track in Scotland depends on your point of view.
 Could be all of it, could be the opposite…but, sure, there are still some quiet and peaceful spots that we mention here (though with some hesitation!)
 The Isle of Skye probably isn’t one of them though.

-Right, you must have found something to follow up by now.
-Still, you've reached the end of the home page.
+Right, you must have found something to follow up by now on Must See Scotland!
+Still, you’ve reached the end of the home page.

 Enjoy Scotland! / All the best from Gilbert Summers.